-The subject industrial application for PMA impacts (site access, site restoration work, proposed building, parking, SWM facilities, three SWM outfall structures, and floodplain storage grading) are required to redevelop the property.
-As noted, the application area has an extensive floodplain and was previously a vehicle salvage yard for over 50 years, with most of the site impacted for this facility.
+The requested PMA impacts (site access, site restoration work, proposed building, parking, SWM facilities, three SWM outfall structures, and floodplain storage grading) are required to redevelop the property.
+As noted, the project area has an extensive floodplain and was previously a vehicle salvage yard for over 50 years, with most of the site impacted for this facility.
 Only small riparian strips along the three stream systems along the northern, southern, and western boundary lines remain undisturbed from this prior use.
-All the proposed PMA impact areas were pervious impacted or impervious areas as part of the previous use.
-No stream impacts are proposed other than for the construction of three SWM outfall structures.
+All of the PMA impact areas were previously impacted or were impervious areas as part of the previous use.
+No stream impacts are included, other than for construction of three SWM outfall structures.